 Newton’s second law of motion illustrates the importance of the swimmer not losing speed:

+Force = mass x acceleration

 F = m × a

 The momentary speed varies for all swimmers.
-The pull of the right hand results in a burst of speed that then decreases until it’s increased by the left hand.
-This becomes particularly noticeable in a tired butterfly swimmer who visible sort of “saws” his or her way through the water.
-The ability to maintain your speed as much as possible in-between strokes is called moving inertly and is a variable characterizing the best swimmers.
+The pull of the right hand results in a burst of speed that then decreases while the left hand speed increases.
+This becomes particularly noticeable in a tired butterfly stroke swimmer who visibly “saws” his or her way through the water.
+The ability to maintain your speed as much as possible between strokes is called moving inertly and is a variable characterizing the best swimmers.

 In his book Swimming in Japan, Katsuo Takaishi describes freestyle strokes with a kind of precision that’s still surprisingly relevant some 80 years later.

-Entering the hand
+Entering the Hand

-Takaishi believed that the process of entering the hand was key for the swimmer’s forward-driving force.
+Takaishi believed that position of the hand entering the water was key to the swimmer’s forward-driving force.
 The hand was not supposed to be stretched all that far forward, but was supposed to grab the water at an earlier stage in order to avoid the lift force created when pushing the hand down far in front of the head.
 According to Takaishi, the feeling involved in executing this move was absolutely crucial.

-This principle has played a role in the positive developments of freestyle swimming during this century.
-It used to be said that after entering the water, the arm should be pulled straight down in order to retain as much of the kinetic energy as possible.
+This principle has been important for advances in freestyle swimming during this century.
+It used to be said that after the arm enters the water, it should be pulled straight down in order to retain as much of the kinetic energy as possible.
 In recent years, however, swimmers have been pulling farther away, as it’s been found that the fastest path from lift force to forward-driving force is farther away.
-The technique also results in the swimmer getting better at utilizing his or her strong, hardy back muscles and thus using his or her weaker and more delicate shoulder muscles to a lesser extent.
+The technique also makes the swimmer better utilize his or her strong and hardy back muscles and use the weaker and more delicate shoulder muscles less.

-A comparison between the best female swimmer of the 1960s, Dawn Fraser, and Sarah Sjöström, who holds a number of world records 50 years later.
+A comparison between Dawn Fraser, the best female swimmer of the 1960s and Sarah Sjöström, who holds a number of world records 50 years later.

-Weissmuller had a much flatter swimming technique compared to that of Takaishi and later swimmers.
+Weissmuller had a much flatter swimming technique compared to Takaishi and later swimmers.

-Body rotation
+Body Rotation

 Western coaches and experts, as prompted by Thomas Cureton, agreed that the body of a freestyle swimmer should be completely flat in order to avoid unnecessary resistance.
 They were wrong.

 Takaishi saw through the emperor’s clothes and realized that it was impossible for a swimmer to keep his or her shoulders flat.
-Instead, they created resistance by swaying from side to side; in particular when the swimmer was tired.
-Takaishi instead found that the shoulders should rotate elliptically: One shoulder is lifted while the other one drops.
+Instead, the swimmer created resistance by swaying from side to side, especially when the swimmer was tired.
+Takaishi found that the shoulders should rotate elliptically—one shoulder is lifted while the other one drops.
 This movement makes the upper body roll from side to side around its own axis without altering its position.
 A well-executed body rotation is a terrific way of getting the center of gravity to align with the swimmer’s direction in a way that wastes as little energy as possible.
-The position allows for a more natural way of breathing and is also optimal for the position of the legs in the water.
+The position allows for more natural breathing and is also optimal for the position of the legs in the water.
 In 1995, researchers at the University of Colorado were able to show that this type of rotation also reduces frontal resistance.

-However, swaying from side to side doesn’t necessarily result in a better time.
-In order to enable the force from your arms and legs to move your body forward in the best way possible, while reducing the lateral waste of force, you need strong upper body muscles.
+However, rolling from side to side doesn’t necessarily result in a better time.
+In order to enable the force from your arms and legs to move your body forward in the best way possible while wasting as little lateral force as possible, you need strong upper body muscles.